sudhirkumar-dev/QuickBlog/README.md

 npm install
 npm run dev

-QuickBlog is created using PERN stack used vite js for it's lightweight modules
+QuickBlog is created using MERN stack used vite js for it's lightweight modules